BayesianModelingandComputationInPython/BookCode_Edition1/markdown/chp_09.md

 model is to express the simplest reasonable and computable model.
 We then use this simple model to inform our understanding, tweak the model, and rerun as shown in {numref}`fig:BayesianWorkflow`.
-We do this using numerous tools, diagnostics, and visualizations that we have seen through out this book.
+We do this using the numerous tools, diagnostics, and visualizations that we have seen throughout this book.

 ::: {admonition} Types of Statistical Models